 Significant and Rare items in the Spirit of Flight Collection

 Just a few of the items from our growing collection are listed below.
-Items from on display in the Gallery are rotated out on a regular basis.
+Items on display in the Gallery are rotated out regularly.
 Some of our aircraft are presently undergoing restoration.

 • Art Chester Swee’ Pea (later renamed Sky Baby)- Air Racer built in 1947.
 Only one to exist in the world.